cpfaff/befdata/README.md

 * Tools to curate the naming conventions used in the primary data (harmonization).
 * The software can export metadata as Ecological Metadata Standard (exchange)
 * Keep record of ideas for analysis and data exchange (Proposals)
-* Access to data with the rBEFdata R package for (analysis, documentation)
+* Access the data with the rBEFdata R package for (analysis, documentation)

 ## Getting Started